 Which words in the Bible are God’s words?

 In fact, all words spoken by God are clearly marked in the Bible.
 The words of the prophets inspired by Jehovah God are always marked with “thus said Jehovah.”
-For example, Ezekiel 34:11: “For thus said the Lord Jehovah; Behold, I, even I, will both search my sheep, and seek them out,” and Isaiah 1:2-3: “Hear, O heavens, and give ear, O earth: for Jehovah has spoken, I have nourished and brought up children, and they have rebelled against me.
-The ox knows his owner, and the ass his master’s crib: but Israel does not know, my people does not consider.”
+For example, Ezekiel 34:11: “For thus said the Lord Jehovah; Behold, I, even I, will both search My sheep, and seek them out,” and Isaiah 1:2–3: “Hear, O heavens, and give ear, O earth: for Jehovah has spoken, I have nourished and brought up children, and they have rebelled against Me.
+The ox knows his owner, and the ass his master’s crib: but Israel does not know, My people does not consider.”
 These show that the prophets were conveying God’s words and were repeating the words personally said by God.
-The words of the Lord Jesus are marked with “Jesus said to them,” “Jesus answered and said to them” and “Jesus said”; or the scriptures tell us straightforwardly that these are the words that the Lord Jesus spoke, such as Matthew 4:19: “And he said to them, Follow me, and I will make you fishers of men,” Matthew 5:1-4: “And seeing the multitudes, he went up into a mountain: and when he was set, his disciples came to him: And he opened his mouth, and taught them, saying, Blessed are the poor in spirit: for theirs is the kingdom of heaven.
+The words of the Lord Jesus are marked with “Jesus said to them,” “Jesus answered and said to them” and “Jesus said”; or the scriptures tell us straightforwardly that these are the words that the Lord Jesus spoke, such as Matthew 4:19: “And he said to them, Follow Me, and I will make you fishers of men,” Matthew 5:1–4: “And seeing the multitudes, He went up into a mountain: and when He was set, His disciples came to Him: And he opened His mouth, and taught them, saying, Blessed are the poor in spirit: for theirs is the kingdom of heaven.
 Blessed are they that mourn: for they shall be comforted,” and Matthew 18:22: “Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven.”
-God’s words in Revelation are also clearly marked with “said the Lord,” “And he that sat on the throne said,” and so on.
-For example, Revelation 1:8: “I am Alpha and Omega, the beginning and the ending, said the Lord, which is, and which was, and which is to come, the Almighty,” and Revelation 21:5: “And he that sat on the throne said, Behold, I make all things new.
-And he said to me, Write: for these words are true and faithful.”
+The words of God in Revelation are also clearly marked with “said the Lord,” “And he that sat on the throne said,” and so on.
+For example, Revelation 1:8: “I am Alpha and Omega, the Beginning and the Ending, said the Lord, which is, and which was, and which is to come, the Almighty,” and Revelation 21:5: “And He that sat on the throne said, Behold, I make all things new.
+And He said to me, Write: for these words are true and faithful.”

 From these scriptures, we can see that in the Bible, only the words of Jehovah God, the words that Jehovah spoke to the prophets, the words said by the Lord Jesus Himself, and the words God revealed to John, are God’s words; apart from these words, the other words are some historical facts or man’s personal experiences and knowledge recorded by more than forty authors.
 Although most of their personal experiences and knowledge came from the enlightenment of the Holy Spirit, they cannot be equated to God’s words.
 Just as in the Old Testament, what most of the scriptures document are some historical facts to prove God did work in the Age of Law; besides, there are a few words of Satan, the words of the ass, and so on.
 In the New Testament, apart from God’s words quoted by the authors, the rest are all man’s knowledge, insights and understandings, such as the letters of Peter, Paul and Timothy.
 Their letters only represented man’s work and their own experiences and knowledge.
 They wrote their understanding to help and encourage brothers and sisters in the churches, which was completely out of their burden for the Lord’s commission.
 Furthermore, they never said their words were God’s words, and at the beginning of their letters they clearly marked their own names.
 This is a fact.